KarolS/millfork/docs/abi/inlining.md

 * cannot contain variable or array declarations

+  * but can contain scalar constant declarations; the constants are scoped to the particular macro invocation

 * can be `asm` - in this case, they should **not** end with a return instruction

 * do not have an address